 Amending your contracts.

-The practical mitigations that highlight when a supplier or customer is facing financial difficulty and an active contract management plan allows you to consider making variations to your contracts with particular suppliers and customers.
-These variations could include any of the remedies set out above and also could:
+The practical mitigations highlight that when a supplier or customer is facing financial difficulty, an active contract management plan allows you to consider making variations to your contracts with particular suppliers and customers.
+These variations could include any of the remedies set out above, and also could:

-- Reduce the period of customer credit, amount of credit or both.
+- Reduce the period of customer credit, the amount of credit, or both.

-- Look to take alternative forms of security to protect you against non payment.
+- Look to take alternative forms of security to protect yourself against non-payment.

 - Requiring your customer to take out credit insurance